-Lipases break down triglycerides found in oils from food to monoglycerides and free fatty acids, which are used as important sources of energy for the body and are expressed in LU units (Lipase Unit) or FCC FIP (Federation Internationale Pharmceutique).
+Fat Digestive Enzymes or lipases break down the triglycerides found in oils from food, monoglycerides and free fatty acids – all important sources of energy for the body.
+They are expressed in LU units (Lipase Unit) or FIP (Federation Internationale Pharmceutique).

-Proteolytic enzymes called proteases (e.g., pepsin, bromelain and papain) work to digest protein-rich foods in the small intestines, such as beans, legumes and meats.
-Specifically, bromelain is a mixture of proteolytic enzymes found in pineapple (Ananas comosus), while papain is a cysteine protease present in green papaya (pawpaw) fruit Ñ both of which are two of the most potent and effective protein-digesting enzymes on the market.
+Protein Digestive Enzymes – called proteolytic enzymes or proteases – work to digest protein-rich foods in the small intestines.
+Two of the most potent and effective protein-digesting enzymes are bromelain and papain.
+Bromelain is a mixture of proteolytic enzymes found in pineapple (Ananas comosus).
+Papain is a cysteine protease present in green papaya (pawpaw) fruit.

 Many Bluebonnet digestive enzymes incorporate n•zimesPA®, a proprietary blend of amylase, lipase and protease derived from plant sources.
 This single, patented enzyme mixture helps the body efficiently digest most dietary carbohydrates, fats, and proteins.